 Hotel Barge Emma: Details and Facilities

-- 3 x suites: two with queen size double or twin beds, one with queen-size fixed double beds
+- 3 x suites: two with queen size double or twin beds (green and blue cabins), one with queen-size fixed double bed (the yellow cabin)

 Dressed with beautiful French linens and luxurious handmade Irish quilts

 - All ensuite bathrooms have basin, toilet, full size shower, toiletries and bathrobes

 - Quiet top-class Daikin air-conditioning and heating throughout

 - Professional English-speaking crew of 4 – captain. personal chef, hostess and matelot/driver, all from the local area